octokit/plugin-rest-endpoint-methods.js/docs/interactions/setRestrictionsForOrg.md

 # Set interaction restrictions for an organization

-Temporarily restricts interactions to certain GitHub users in any public repository in the given organization.
+Temporarily restricts interactions to a certain type of GitHub user in any public repository in the given organization.
 You must be an organization owner to set these restrictions.
+Setting the interaction limit at the organization level will overwrite any interaction limits that are set for individual repositories owned by the organization.

 ```js
 octokit.interactions.setRestrictionsForOrg({